jpvantassel/python3-course/intro/pip.md

 ```

 _Note: If you already had `numpy` installed, this example was probably not that
-illustrative as you likely recieved a mesage stating with
+illustrative as you likely received a message stating with
 `Requirement already satisfied: ...`.
 So to better understand the process try
 the above procedure for a different package that you have not yet installed.
 Some useful packages include: `scipy`, `pandas`, and `matplotlib`._